-I1 packets in HIP DEX are handled identically to HIP BEX (see Section 6.7. in [RFC7401]).
-The only differences are that the Responder SHOULD select a DEX HIT in the R1 response.
-Moreover, as R1 packets are neither covered by a signature nor incur the overhead of generating an ephemeral Diffie-Hellman key-pair, pre-computation of an R1 is only marginally beneficial, but would incur additional memory resources.
-Hence, the R1 pre-computation is omitted in HIP DEX.
+I1 packets in HIP DEX are handled almost identical to HIPv2 (see Section 6.7 of [RFC7401]).
+The main differences are that the Responder SHOULD select a HIP DEX HIT Suite in the R1 response.
+Moreover, as R1 packets are neither covered by a signature nor incur the overhead of generating an ephemeral Diffie-Hellman key-pair, precomputation of an R1 is only marginally beneficial, but would incur additional memory resources at the Responder.
+Hence, the R1 precomputation SHOULD be omitted in HIP DEX.